 A plant-based whole foods diet is full of complex carbs, which contain essential fiber.
 Vegetables, fruits, beans, lentils, and whole grain bread are among the sources of complex carbs that are accessible to you on a plant-based whole food diet.

-Further, scientists have suggested that this type of diet may help prevent and care for hypertension and high cholesterol.
+Scientists have also suggested that this type of diet may help prevent and care for hypertension and high cholesterol.
 It also lowers your risk of several types of cancer.(10)(11)

 The best reason of all

-The best reason of all to introduce more plant-based whole foods into your life?
-They are absolutely delicious!
-Granted, it may take your taste buds time to adjust.
-If you have addressed any bad eating habits in the past – reducing consumption of sugary drinks or milk chocolate, for example – and noticed how you perceived the same foods differently just a bit down the road, you will be familiar with how this process works.
+If you’re changing your diet, our advice is to experiment with different balances and to give your taste buds time to adjust.
+If you have addressed any unhealthy eating habits in the past – reducing consumption of sugary drinks or milk chocolate, for example – and noticed how you perceived the same foods differently just a bit down the road, you will be familiar with how this process works.